Entries in skiing (2)

 A great way to work the whole body whilst also increasing your stamina and endurance for skiing is circuit training.
 The three key areas to focus on are cardiovascular fitness, lower body strength training and core stability.

 Perform 1 minute of each of the following exercises, then rest and move onto the next one.
 Each week, reduce your rest period until you just have enough time to sip some water in between exercises.
-Building
+Building up your endurance in this way will help you to recover quicker in between challenging ski runs.

 Always warm-up before you start, and finish with a cool down and stretches.

-Cardiovascular Fitness
+Cardiovascular fitness

 • Jogging on the spot, skipping, step-ups, jumping jacks, squat thrusts etc

-Muscular Strength and Power
+Muscular strength and power

 • Squats (include some challenging variations such as one-legged squats, plié squats, narrow squats, half squats, squat calf raises, squat kicks etc.)